 When this event occurs, the hardware automatically sets the STAT_TX or STAT_RX to NAK.
 Note: Every valid endpoint is NAKed until software clears the CTR bit in the ISTR register, independently of the endpoint number addressed by the transfer which generated the CTR interrupt.
+Note: If the event triggering the CTR interrupt is

-Note: If the event triggering the CTR interrupt is a SETUP transaction, both STAT_TX and STAT RX are set to NAK.
+Note: If the event triggering the CTR interrupt is a SETUP transaction, both STAT_TX and STAT_RX are set to NAK.

 Read the PIDR to obtain the token and the IDR to get the endpoint number related to the last transfer.

-Note: When a CTR interrupt occurs, the TP3-TP2 bits in the PIDR register and EP1-EP0 bits in the IDR register stay unchanged until the CTR bit in the ISTR register is cleared.
+Note: When a CTR interrupt occurs, the TP3-TP2 bits in the PIDR register and EP1-EP0 bits in the IDR register stay unchanged until the

+CTR bit in the ISTR register is cleared.
 3. Clear the CTR bit in the ISTR register.